tcrouzet/geogram/README.md

 ### Warning

-Problem with Photo Exif on Android.
+Problem with Photo Exif on Android (better to use file upload).

 ### Done